 In addition to being a sort-of cowboy, Steve has worked in construction and retail, supervised a rehabilitation program for the Chronic Mentally Ill, cooked hotdogs and fish sticks at a Y Summer Camp, and taught as a substitute teacher.
 He’s provided environments of sound for seminars on various subjects.
-He’s edited a couple of books for others and the literary magazine, No Straight Roads for one year (and that was enough).
+He’s edited a couple of books for others and the literary magazine, No Straight Roads.

 He’s received a Regional Artist Grant from the North Carolina Arts Council, as well as two grants to attend Creative Capital Professional Development Workshops, and a Residency Grant to the Vermont Studio Center.

 His plays have been performed in theatres along the East Coast.
 Sometimes, he’s directed them himself.
 He’s directed additional theatre by Sam Shepard, Christopher Durang and Peter Brook, among others, and toured with a multi-voice poetry group performing original work (and the occasional Gladys Knight and the Pips cover).
 He’s directed a number of short films and taken part in two 48 Hour Film Projects as writer and actor.
 He’s most proud of his performance as Thug 1 in Gone to Ground.

 As a writer, he’s intrigued with the places where true memory becomes our mythology and the places where these mythologies wrestle with our world.
 He’s excited by moments of awareness in which something actually changes within us.
 And he loves the way we learn about strangers in conversation: in snippets and bits and odd elocutions, in half-formed images and conjecture.
 Within this chaotic mash-up we might begin to see how they story their own lives.

 He loves the idea that writing is about creating a shifting, open space and a certain quality of silence.